-29 Id. at 2084
+29 ld. at 20841.

-30 Section 126 of the CAA permits a downwind state to file a petition with the EPA to regulate the emissions from particular resources in another state.
+31 Section 126 of the CAA permits a downwind state to file a petition with the EPA to regulate the emissions from particular resources in another state.
 On October 5, 2018, EPA denied petitions filed under this provision filed by Delaware and Maryland.
 See Response to Clean Air Act Section 126(b) Petitions From Delaware and Maryland, EPA Docket No. EPA-HQ-OAR-2018-0295, 83 Fed.
 Reg.
 50444 (Oct.
 5, 2018).
-Delaware filed a petition requesting that the EPA regulate emissions from the Brunner Island coal plant in Pennsylvania, the Harrison coal plant in West Virginia, the Homer City coal plant in Pennsylvania and the Conemaugh coal plant in Pennsylvania and filed a petition requesting that the EPA regulate a coal plants located in Indiana, Kentucky, Ohio, Pennsylvania and West Virginia.
-U.S. Court of Appeals for the D.C.
+Delaware filed a petition requesting that the EPA regulate emissions from the Brunner Island coal plant in Pennsylvania, the Harrison coal plant in Iwest Virginia, the Homer City coal plant in Pennsylvania and the Conemaugh coal plant in Pennsylvania.
+Maryland filed a petition requesting that the EPA regulate 36 generating units at coal plants located in Indiana, Kentucky, Ohio, Pennsylvania and West Virginia.
+U.S. Court of Appeals for the Dc.
 Circuit Case No. 18-1285.
-On May 15, 2020, the Court denied an appeal of the EPA decision filed by Maryland; request that two waste coal plants, Cambria Cogeneration (Pa.) and Grant Town Cogen (W.Va.), be required to operate selective noncatalytic reduction (SNCR) controls, and remanded the decision.
+On May 15, 2020, the Court denied an appeal of the EPA decision filed by Maryland, except that the Court agreed that EPA did not sufficiently support its rejection based on the cost effectiveness of Maryland's request that two waste coal plants.
+Cambria Cogeneration (Pa.) and Grant Town Cogen (W.Va.), be required to operate selective noncatalytic reduction (SNCR) controls, and remanded the decision.
 Maryland v.
 Wheeler, Case No. 18-1285 (D.C.
-Cir May 19, 2020).
+Cir May 19.
+2020).